franzholz/agency/README.md

 ## What is does

-This extension provides methods to register front end users in the TYPO3 table fe_users.
+This extension provides methods to register front end users in the TYPO3 table `fe_users`.
 Use the forum at https://www.jambage.com to ask questions and find answers.
 A documentation manual.odt is available in the doc folder.